Lorenzen, Buxton, Hernández, Cueto out for Wild Card Series; Correa, Siri, Bush on rosters

 Outfielder Jose Siri made Tampa Bay's roster after missing the season's final three weeks with a broken hand.

-Milwaukee dropped first baseman Rowdy Tellez, who homered twice in last year’s Division Series but slumped this season.
+Milwaukee dropped first baseman Rowdy Tellez, who homered twice in the 2021 Division Series but slumped this season.

 Lorenzen, a 31-year-old right-hander, no-hit Washington on Aug.
 9. He then went 2-2 with a 7.96 ERA in his next five starts and was dropped from the Phillies' rotation.
 His last four appearances were out of the bullpen.